The Life of Dolly

 The history of Dolly the sheep, from birth to death.

-Dolly was part of a series of experiments at The Roslin Institute that were trying to develop a better method for producing genetically modified livestock.
+Dolly was bort as part of a series of experiments at The Roslin Institute when a better method for producing genetically modified livestock was being developed.
 If successful, this would mean fewer animals would need to be used in future experiments.
 Scientists at Roslin also wanted to learn more about how cells change during development and whether a specialised cell, such as a skin or brain cell, could be used to make a whole new animal.

 These experiments were carried out at The Roslin Institute and PPL Therapeutics by a team led by Professor Sir Ian Wilmut.
-Because of the nature of the research, the team was made up of many different people, including scientists, embryologists, surgeons, vets and farm staff.
+Due to the nature of the research, the team was made up of people with a range of skillsets, including scientists, embryologists, surgeons, vets and farm staff.

 Dolly was cloned from a cell taken from the mammary gland of a six-year-old Finn Dorset sheep and an egg cell taken from a Scottish Blackface sheep.
 She was born to her Scottish Blackface surrogate mother on 5th July 1996.
 Dolly’s white face was one of the first signs that she was a clone because if she was genetically related to her surrogate mother, she would have had a black face.